Tea length brown wedding dress and bolero

 custom alternative wedding dress and bolero for older bride

-Although I made much more elaborate mother of pearl petal necklace (shown below) as ordered by Suzanne she had never tried it with the dress.
+Although I made much more elaborate mother of pearl petal necklace (shown below), as ordered by Suzanne, she had never tried it with the dress.
 So when her work colleagues contacted me to organise a surprise wedding present I suggested they commission this simple necklace (the string of bronze pearls) as an alternative for Suzanne on her wedding day.
 This was just in case the petal design turned out to be too much along with the pearl beading on the dress.
 It seems like we got it just right as Suzanne’s photos show that she did indeed choose to wear the simple necklace her colleagues bought for her.
 With our clever planning the simple necklace still perfectly matched the earrings and bracelet from the petal set so all was well!

 ruched front brown wedding dress with long sleeves

 I was also privileged to make a wedding dress for Suzanne’s daughter who was married the same year.
-You can see pictures of her butterfly themed?wedding dress here.
+You can see pictures of her butterfly themed wedding dress here.

-Making Suzanne’s Dress
+Making Suzanne’s tea length brown wedding dress Dress

 original design sketch tea length wedding dress and bolero